Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 Enneagram Type 8 individuals in the workplace can be highly assertive and may struggle with authority figures they perceive as trying to limit their autonomy or control.
 They may also struggle with micromanagement and prefer a high degree of freedom and control over their work.
 They can be direct and forceful communicators, which can be effective in some contexts but may also rub some coworkers incorrectly.

-To work successfully with an Enneagram Type 8 individual, it is essential to be direct and clear in communication while respecting their need for autonomy and independence.
+To work successfully with an Enneagram Type 8 individual, it is essential to communicate clearly while respecting their need for autonomy and independence.
 It can also be helpful to establish clear boundaries and expectations early on in the working relationship and to be willing to collaborate and compromise when necessary.
 Additionally, it may be essential to provide Enneagram Type 8 individuals with opportunities to take on leadership roles and exercise their problem-solving skills while supporting them in developing their emotional intelligence and ability to work collaboratively with others.

 Learn more about <a href="/blog/enneagram/enneagram-types-working-in-teams">other types in the workplace</a>